 2 – Sometimes things that are obviously not people are personified in the bible

 3 – Therefore, we can be sure that the Holy Spirit is not a person because sometimes we see personification in the bible.

 This is blatant circular reasoning- using this argument you could say that anyone at all in the bible is not a person. (“Yes, I know it says that Jesus was born, and He spoke, and He was angry, and that He had compassion, and that he felt hunger and fatigue- but you see, we often see things that are not people being personified in the bible, and that’s just what we see with Jesus”)!

-In the next post we will look at the Watchtower’s appeal the Greek language, as well as their references to church history, and some of the sources that they cite in their literature.
+In the next post I’ll examine the Watchtower’s appeal to the Greek language, as well as their references to church history, and some of the sources that they cite in their literature.